 Adapting to Change

-The year 2020 is testing the limits of the word ‘unprecedented.’
-Since the initial lockdown in March my conversations with apprentices have been dominated by this thirteen letter word.
+The year 2020 is testing the limits of the word ‘unprecedented’.
+Since the initial lockdown in March, this thirteen letter word dominates most of my conversations with apprentices.
 We’ve learned to adapt our lives over recent months to accommodate social distancing measures; from wearing masks to bumping elbows with our nearest and dearest.
 If you are starting an apprenticeship scheme in autumn 2020, chances are you have experienced an unprecedented journey over the summer to get to this point.

 So what can you do over the coming weeks to make a success of your first three months as an apprentice?

 Making the transition onto an apprenticeship programme can be daunting initially.
 This is mostly due to having what seems a lot to get your head around.
 This has been exacerbated by the impact of working and studying remotely due to COVID19.
 The good news is that there are some simple actions you can take in your first few weeks to hit the ground running.

 If you haven’t already, take a moment to reflect on your recent exam results.
 There has been a lot of media attention on this year’s exam results; but amongst the noise of twitter trends, opinion pieces in the papers and government u-turns.
 There’s been little room to enjoy and feel grateful for the results of all your hard work.
 So take pride in your results and appreciate the access they have given you to your new role as an apprentice.